thinkshout/feeding-texas/work/leading-the-movement.md

 Feeding Texas leads the conversation to solve hunger in Texas with our words and actions.
 We help decision-makers craft effective public policies, pioneer programs that empower struggling families, and increase our understanding of hunger through original research and the voices of struggling Texans themselves.

-**Strengthening Public Structures**
+**Strengthening the Public Response**

-We inform and mobilize advocates and decision-makers at the state and federal levels to ensure that our public investments in food security remain strong and effective.
+We inform and mobilize advocates and decision-makers at the state and federal levels to ensure that our public investments in nutrition and food security remain strong and effective.

 We offer front-line expertise and unique perspective by providing public testimony, educating individual legislators and organizing our partners and allies across the state.